abhaybhatia01/AllCamp/README.md

 - 3.)
 Download the code .
 - 4.)
 Open your terminal in the directory an type
 - ## npm i
+- 5.)make sure add .env file and put necessory credencial for now.
-- 5.)
+- 6.)
 Start your mongodb server. go to the directory and type
 - ## node app
-- 6.)
+- 7.)
 Go to your browser and type in this
 - ## localhost:3000
-- 7.)
+- 8.)
 You are good to go.